 You might have heard the term “golden hour” thrown around even without completely understanding it.
 To put it simply, the golden hour is an hour (or less) where the sun begins to drop on the horizon before it officially sets.
+It is right before night time.
 As the sun lowers, its light diffuses through the atmosphere in such a way that it casts a magical, delicate orange light over the world.

 You might have seen it with your own eyes — you might have even stopped in your tracks and thought “everything looks particularly beautiful right now” without realizing that what you were expiring is a coveted 1-hour window for photographers all over the world.

 Whether you do makeup and wardrobe, your model does it themselves, or you hire a professional to tag along on your shoot, you’ll want to make sure that both wardrobe and makeup are intentional components to your shoot.